 Mortgages

-Fixed-rate and variable-rate mortgages are available in Thailand.
-However, local Thai banks are traditionally reluctant to lend to most foreigners.
+Thailand offers both fixed-rate and variable-rate mortgages.
+While local Thai banks are traditionally reluctant to lend to most foreigners, they’ve been more lenient in recent years.

 Thai banks may be more willing to lend to you if you meet the following criteria: